scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 The NASA Ames PAH IR Spectroscopic Database (PAHdb;
 :cite:`2018ApJS..234...32B` :cite:`2014ApJSS..211....8B`) is the
-culmination of more that 30 years of laboratory and computational research carried out at the NASA Ames Research Center (`www.nasa.gov/ames <http://www.nasa.gov/ames>`_) to test and refine the astronomical PAH model.
-The laboratory-measured and theoretically-computed libraries currently contain the spectra of 75 and 3139 PAH species, respectively, and are continuously expanded and the world's foremost collection of PAH spectra.
+culmination of more that 30 years of laboratory and computational research carried out at the NASA Ames Research Center to test and refine the astronomical PAH model.
+The laboratory-measured and theoretically-computed libraries currently contain the spectra of 75 and 3139 PAH species, respectively, and are continuously expanded.
+It is the world's foremost collection of PAH spectra.

-PAHdb is highly cited and is used to characterize and understand organic molecules in our own galaxy and external galaxies.
+PAHdb is highly cited and is used to characterize and understand organic molecules in our own Galaxy and external galaxies.
 The database includes a set of innovative astronomical models and tools that enables astronomers to probe and quantitatively analyze the state of the PAH population, i.e., ionization balance, size, structure, and